IT-REX-Platform/template-microservice/README.md

 The classes that are in this package should not be deleted in the actual microservice as they provide useful functionality.

 ### Controller package
+**Location:src/main/java/de/unistuttgart/iste/gits/{service_name}/controller**

 This package contains the GraphQL controllers (and other types of controllers if needed).
 The GraphQL controllers are annotated with the `@Controller` annotation.
 Controllers contain no business logic, but only delegate the requests to the service layer.
 They handle the "technical stuff" of the request.

+In some services, there is also a class called SubscriptionController which handles all dapr event subscriptions.

 More information can be found in the [Controller package](src/main/java/de/unistuttgart/iste/gits/template/controller/package-info.java).

 ### Dapr package
+**Location**:src/main/java/de/unistuttgart/iste/gits/{service_name}/dapr

 This package should contain all classes that are used to communicate with Dapr, e.g. using pub sub.